ethanvu/ethanvu/content/post/video-game-reviews/ratings.md

 ## 3

-These are subpar games.
+These are mediocre games.
 Below average to average.

 Equivalent to 66-72 on Metacritic (30th to 50th percentile), e.g. *Gratuitous Space Battles (2009)*.

 ## 4

-These are fine games.
+These are decent games.
 Average to above average.

 Equivalent to 73-78 on Metacritic (50th to 70th percentile), e.g. *Heavy Rain (2010)*.